 If you don’t want to worry about trail closures and bear advisories, head south-east to bear-free parks!
 Those who need their weekly dose of mountain time will enjoy the Lake Louise road trip (trip #5 below).

 Kinbrook Island Provincial Park boasts a beautiful beach on the shores of Lake Newell.
 This park, with the largest and warmest manmade lake in Alberta, is only 2 hours from Calgary!
 Enjoy boating, fishing, beach time, and amazing birding on the 4.5 km interpretive wetland trail.
 If you’d like to stay for the weekend, there’s a campground here too!
-Visit Alberta Parks for more information.
+See our story Camping at Kinbrook Island Provincial Park for more information.

 Kinbrook Island Provincial Park